akshatkedia/the-designery/_slides/the-gentlemens-edition.markdown

 work: Bel-paese
 ---

-A revolutionary exhibit exclusively focusing on today's urban and fashion-forward man.
+A revolutionary exhibit exclusively focusing on today's<br>urban and fashion-forward man.